South Jersey: Colonial period

 Although present-day South Jersey was claimed by the Dutch in 1609, the Dutch used the region primarily for trading purposes.
 In 1638, New Sweden was established along the Delaware River.
 The Swedes established two permanent settlements in present-day South Jersey: Swedesboro and Bridgeport, formerly named New Stockholm.
 New Sweden was captured by the Dutch in 1655, and remained part of New Netherland until its cession to the British in 1667.

 During the British colonial period, nearly all of South Jersey was part of the Province of West Jersey between 1674 and 1702 as a Quaker commonwealth.
 Burlington, the capital of West Jersey, was established in 1677, and Camden was established in 1681.
 Since the Delaware River was not easily navigable north of Trenton, the population was concentrated along the southern Delaware River.
 The borders between West Jersey and East Jersey, first surveyed using the Keith line, ran diagonally across the middle part of the state.
 The borders remained important in determining ownership and political boundaries until 1745.
 Remnants of that division are seen today, notably as the Burlington-Monmouth and Burlington-Ocean County lines and the municipal boundaries within Ocean County.
 In contemporary culture, the border signifies a functional boundary between the New York City and Philadelphia spheres of influence.

 By 1700, nearly 70% of the population of West Jersey were Quakers of English or Irish origin.
 The Quakers, who believed in peace, equality, and integrity, influenced early New Jersey.
 In contrast, East Jersey had high proportions of Scottish and Dutch settlers.
 In 1702, East Jersey and West Jersey were reunited under the reign of Queen Anne.

 American Revolution

 Resistance to the British was widespread during the American Revolution among South Jersey Presbyterians, who aided the colonists during the Revolutionary War.
-Several of their preachers, including John Brainerd, accepted military positions and urged Presbyterians to enlist in the army.
+Several Presbyterian preachers, including John Brainerd, accepted military positions and urged Presbyterians to enlist in the army.
 During the war, the Delaware River was strategic for its commercial importance and its role in defending Philadelphia.
 General Howe captured Philadelphia in September 1777, occupying the city for 10 months.
 The Quakers as a whole were opposed to the Revolution on their principles of nonviolence.
 Members of the Religious Society of Friends were forbidden to support the local militias, or faced disownment by the Quakers.